UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 2.3.6.2.1.
 Function table, state diagram, timing diagram

-This is the full tutorial on designing our D_FF.
-In the development section are presented two VHDL files that translate the behaviour of this component.
+This is the full tutorial on designing our D_FF as another example of application of the FSM architecture, even if it is a simple two-state machine.
+In the development section of the tutorial you will find the VHDL files that translate the behaviour of this component.

 2.3.6.2.2.
 Deducing D_FF from RS_FF